iartarisi/popcorn/README.markdown

 /usr/sbin

 Note: if some of the filesystems are mounted with noatime, the packages
-      from this filesystem are always in category 'no-files'
+      from this filesystem are always in the category 'nofiles'

+**Please check README.server for information on setting up the server**